itsrainingpenguins/seeking-world-news/README.md

 # seeking-world-news
-Use the LLM skill prompt to find foriegn language materials.
+Use the LLM skill prompt to find foreign language materials.